joj-macho/Pythological-Playground/bouncing-DVD-logo/README.md

     - `DIRECTIONS` is a tuple that contains all the direction constants.
     - `COLOR`, `X_POSITION`, `Y_POSITION`, and `DIRECTION` are key names for logo dictionaries.
 These keys are used to access specific information in the logo dictionaries.

-- The `main` function is responsible for the main logic of the program.
-This function starts off by calling `bext.clear()` which clears the console.
+- The `main` function starts off by calling `bext.clear()` which clears the console.
 Then it generates a list of `logos` by calling the `generate_logos` function, which then creates a list of logo dictionaries with random positions and directions.
 The number of logos generated is based on the `NUMBER_OF_LOGOS` constant.
 A variable `corner_bounces` is initialized to keep track of the number of times a logo bounces off a corner.

 - The program enters an infinite loop where each iteration represents a frame.
 Within the loop, the program iterates over each logo in the `logos` list and handles the bounce logic.